2024–25 Libyan Premier League

-The 2024–25 Libyan Premier League is the 50th season of the Libyan Premier League, the premier football competition in Libya.
+The 2024–25 Libyan Premier League was the 50th season of the Libyan Premier League, the premier football competition in Libya.
 Al-Nasr is the defending champion.
 The league was scheduled to start on 2 October but was postponed due to several clubs objecting to the format of the league.

 Format

 The league consists of 35 teams, split into four groups based on their location.

 The four-group system is applied due to the lack of a sponsor to cover the travel costs of the clubs.
 According to a decision issued on 14 July 2024 after it came into effect last season, the Libyan Football Federation allows clubs to field a maximum of three players in the match who hold the nationalities of North African countries (Algeria, Egypt, Morocco and Tunisia) in addition to Sudan and Palestine who are not treated as foreigners.
 It also allows a maximum of three foreign players to participate.